dsar/Higgs_Boson-Challenge/README.md

 ## Exploratory analysis on CERN Data.

 ### Test Code
-To run the algorithms that gives us the best result, run the `scripts/run.py` file
+To run the algorithm that gives us the best result (published in kaggle), run the `scripts/run.py` file
 <br />
 To test all the algorithms one-by-one and get a better idea, open the `scripts/project1.ipynb`